willserface/Practice-Repo-FA2021/flpoly_student.md

 ### Fall 2021

-DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:
+DSBA & ECE student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course
+- MAC 2312 with Professor Rumpf

-- Course 2
+- COP 2034 with Professor Khalid

-- Course 3
+- CTS 2375 with Professor Khalid

-- Course 4
+- COP 2073 with Professor Yoshia

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- Video Games, pretty much anything I can play with friends.
+Current Favorites: Rocket League, Valorant, Sea of Thieves.

-- Thing 2
+- Building and tinkering with computers.
+I have built 2 computers from the ground up, and taken apart/modified many more.

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- Studying lots of stuff at Florida Polytechnic Univeristy <https://www.floridapoly.edu>

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2021/08/31